Philadelphia kicks off 2018 with a January brimming with awesome events.

-The Philadelphia Auto Show rolls into the Pennsylvania Convention Center at the end of January, offering attendees the chance to check out 700-plus of the coolest cars around.
+Meanwhile, the Philadelphia Auto Show rolls into the Pennsylvania Convention Center at the end of the month, offering attendees the chance to check out hundreds of the coolest cars around.

 Read on for our list of all the top things to do and see this January in Philadelphia.